coxjoseph/kidney-cell-classification/README.md

 ```

 Replace `/path/to/codex.tiff` and `/path/to/he_stained_image.tiff` with the actual path to your files.
 This script will
-segment, classify, and save the classification labels to a tiff file `classified_stain.tiff`.
+segment, classify, and save the classification labels to a tiff file `classified_stain.tif`.
 Optionally, this output
 file can be set using the `--output` or `-o` flag in the classification script.

 ## Contributing